bbbdragon/python-pype-lang/README.md

     'susan':[{'name':'susan','payment':10}])
 ```

-`merge_ls_dct_no_key` does the same thing, except it deletes the key from the embedded dictionaries:
+`merge_ls_dct_no_key` does the same thing, except it deletes the key from the dictionaries.
+This is helpful especially when sending out large lists of JSON's via HTTP - where string processing can become a performance bottleneck:
 ```
 merge_ls_dct_no_key([{'name':'bobo','payment':20},
                      {'name':'bob','payment':30},